 The probability of FHP in Saint Sulpice is greatest when just the results from the Grand Lac are considered.
 In Geneva the expected value is less than the lake when just the results from Petit Lac are considered.
 This confirms that the probability of finding an FHP is lower in Geneva than the lake and most likely lowest on the left bank (figure 3).
 Making the right bank of the Petit Lac in Geneva the best choice for finding an FHP with a mean value of 43% and most likely between 35% and 50% (figure 2).

-Discussion

 Lake Geneva is connected to the Mediterranean Sea by the Rhône River.
 The median beach litter survey value on Mediterranean Beaches was 294 p/100m {cite}`threshholdeu`.
 The city of Port Saint Louis is at the mouth of the Rhône where it discharges into the sea.
 Port Saint Louis benefits from regular monitoring using the same protocol and coding system as Switzerland {cite}`merter`.
 The MLE of thetafhp for the 14 surveys on plage-napolean since January 2019 is 9/14 or .64, well within the 94% HDI of the Grand Lac and Saint Sulpice.
 Suggesting that the occurrence of FHP on a beach in the Grand Lac is just as likely as a beach on the Mediterranean in the region of Port Saint Louis.

 It can be inferred that there is a real chance of finding an FHP anywhere along the Rhône between Geneva and Port Saint Louis.
 Furthermore, the rate at which these objects occur is not equal.
 This presents real challenges for stakeholders with respect to allocation of resources and differentiating between initiatives that produce the most cost-effective solution with respect to the expected outcome and those that do not.

+ENVIRONMENTAL POLICY IMPLICATIONS

 The challenge for producers is how to account for this in the LCA model.
 The beach is obviously one possible outcome amongst many.
 However, changes in operations or communications require resources and, in this case, it is unclear how any investment by a producer can prevent the consumer from flushing the object down the toilette.
 Changing the material of tampon applicators to paper does not remove them from the environment nor does it prevent them being flushed along with the tampon.